naninovel/docs/docs/en/guide/state-management.md

 }
 ```

-The state objects are indexed by type, while in some cases you may have multiple object instances of the same type each with their own individual state.
-Both `GetState` and `SetState` methods allows providing an optional `instanceId` argument to discriminate such objects, eg:
+State objects are indexed by type.
+In some cases you may have multiple object instances of the same type each with their own state.
+Both `GetState` and `SetState` methods allow providing an optional `instanceId` argument to discriminate such objects, e.g.:

 ```csharp
 [System.Serializable]